Stephan2620/Stephan2620/README.md

 - **CrossBorderSupermarkets (2022–2025)**
   Evolved from junior to senior developer.
 Owned the frontend experience across 24 e-commerce websites.
 Responsible for design systems, UI/UX consistency, and strategic technical decisions in a small, agile team.

-- **Aldi (2017–2021)**
-  Held leadership responsibilities as 1st assistant.
-Managed operations, trained new managers, and handled logistics in a fast-paced retail environment.

 ## 🎓 Education
 - **Datamatiker, Zealand Erhvervsakademi** (2020–2022)
 - **Multimediedesigner, Cphbusiness** (2018–2019)